Updated 25/05/2026

 Key takeaways

-- Severe maternal iodine deficiency (below 50 µg/g creatinine) in first trimester linked to 4-point lower verbal intelligence scores at age 15
+- Severe maternal iodine deficiency (below 50 µg/g creatinine) in first trimester linked to 4-point lower verbal intelligence scores at age 15, according to Keestra et al.

-- Impact specific to vocabulary and verbal reasoning; abstract reasoning abilities unaffected
+- Impact specific to vocabulary and verbal reasoning; abstract reasoning abilities unaffected, per the ALSPAC analysis

 - Critical period occurs before fetal thyroid becomes functional at 16-20 weeks gestation